The Top 5 Conditions That Lead to Age-Related Vision Loss

 - AMD- Age-Related Macular Degeneration

-This is a condition that mostly impacts seniors and affects the middle of the vision.
+This is a condition that mostly impacts seniors over 50 and affects the central vision.
 Typically, this condition will cause a blurry, dark patch directly in the line of sigh or an overall foggy appearance.
+It causes problems with driving, reading, and recognizing faces.
 Seniors should visit their eye doctor if they start to see waves in straight objects.

 - Dry Eyes

 Did you know that as we age, our tear glands actually start to produce fewer tears?
 This can create dry eyes.
 And while dry eyes won’t cause vision loss, they can cause the eyes to become irritated if there isn’t enough moisture to clear out the eyes.
-Excessive rubbing can cause temporary issues in sight such as stars or speckles in the vision.
+Excessive rubbing can cause temporary issues with vision such as stars or speckles in the vision.
+There are eye drops for this condition if other more serious issues are ruled out.

 This is perhaps the most common age-related vision condition that impacts seniors today.
 When the front lens of the eyeball starts to become cloudy—it is a sign that cataracts are forming.
 Typically, cataracts and their symptoms develop gradually over-time.
 Common signals that cataracts are forming include overall blurry vision, issue recognizing colors and difficulty with driving at night.